March 13-19 2022. Passionate Photographer Tokyo Photobook Masterclass - Steve Simon & Soichi Hayashi

 On the first two days, participants travel together to 6 different and diverse areas of Tokyo where we work out our ideas for coverage: Shinjuku, Harajuku, Shinagawa, Shibuya, Ginza and Kichijoji.
 Then, once signed off on your project, you work independently in the area or areas that work best for your topic.

 We meet everyday in class for critique and on the last day, we cull, edit and sequence our work before handing over to the designer for final layout.
-We hope to have the finished PDF done and available to discuss before we depart.
+We hope to have the finished screenshots of the book layout available before we depart.
 The book then goes out to the printer and will be shipped to you at home soon after the workshop.

 Regardless of your photographic experience, the more personal you make the shooting experience the more universal the results will be so passion for photography is the main pre-requisite.
 But we do ask for your answers to a short questionnaire and a small portfolio of your work for final acceptance into the workshop.